Itching for a family escape in the sun? Then Dubai and the United Arab Emirates might just be the destination for you and your family this winter.

 Situated on the Persian Gulf in the Middle East, the largest city Dubai has been re-opened for tourism since July 2020.
 The capital Abu Dhabi, has followed suit, now enabling fully vaccinated arrivals to visit quarantine-free from September 2021.

 Curious to know exactly how to plan your visit?
-Here’s everything you need to know to plan the perfect trip to Dubai and the UAE for winter 2021/22 and beyond.
+Here’s everything you need to know to plan the perfect trip to Dubai and the UAE.

 - Check Your Eligibility to Visit the UAE